 One might think that more CPUs == faster systems, but in traditional symmetrical multiprocessing groups of cores share the same memory bus, a bus that even with a single core is already as congested as 101 at rush hour.
 Memory simply can't keep up with a single-cycle machine that can swallow a couple of instructions per nanosecond.
 We all know this; it's the reason a modern processor is crammed full of complex circuits like pipelines and cache.
 Every access to the bus entails numerous wait states which bring the system to a screeching halt.
 Add more cores, all demanding access to that same bus, and system performance is bound to drop.

 Other problems surface.
 We know that absent scheduling algorithms like RMA (which itself is highly problematic) preemptive multitasking is not deterministic.
-Though most embedded systems use preemptive multitasking, there's no way to insure the system won't fail from a perfect storm of interrupts and task switches.
+Though most embedded systems use preemptive multitasking, there's no way to ensure the system won't fail from a perfect storm of interrupts and task switches.
 And it's hard - really hard in a complex system - to get multitasking right.
 Add in multiple cores, each of which is constantly blocking the others from memory, and determinism looks about as likely as every school kid's plan to become an NBA star.
 Reentrantly sharing memory is tough enough with a single processor; when many share the same data the demands on developers to produce perfectly locked and reentrant code become overwhelming.

 Then there's the little issue of parallelizing programs, an unsolved problem that is to supercomputing what the holy grail is to the Knights Templar - plenty of rumors, lots of speculation, but no hard results.